-In Italy, there are many ways to celebrate Father's Day.
+There are many ways to celebrate Father's Day in Italy.
 In fact (almost) every region has its own typical cake for this day.
 Let's find them out.

 "Children need witnesses who tell them not what the meaning of existence is, but who show them through their lives that existence can have meaning".

 Father's Day has very ancient origins.
 It originated with the celebration of St Joseph, husband of the Blessed Virgin Mary and symbol of dedication and humility.
 His cult spread in the East from the Middle Ages and in the West from the 14th century.
 Many religious orders began to celebrate St Joseph on 19 March because it was believed to be the day of his death.
 He became the patron saint of the universal Church.
 In 1889 Pope Leo XIII made him the patron saint of family fathers and workers.
 From that year, children began to make small presents for their fathers.

 St Joseph is also the protector of orphans, unmarried girls and the unfortunate.
 19 March, therefore, becomes an occasion to invite poor and needy people to lunch.
 Since the celebration of St Joseph's Day coincides with the end of winter, pagan cults overlap with religious cults.
 In some villages, it is customary to perform propitiatory rites in which harvest residues are burnt in the fields.
 Large bonfires are lit in the squares, to be jumped over, as a symbol of the transition to a new season, while local old women spin and sing songs to St Joseph.